kamranahmedse/developer-roadmap/src/data/roadmaps/frontend/content/cypress@DaynCz5RR26gjT6N6gTDL.md

 # Cypress

-Cypress is a tool for testing websites from start to finish, just like a user would.
-It's written in JavaScript and based on Mocha (another JavaScript testing tool).
-Cypress runs tests directly in the browser, which makes testing things that happen over time (asynchronous testing) easier.
-It also uses common testing approaches like BDD/TDD and can work with other JavaScript testing tools.
+Cypress is a JavaScript end-to-end testing framework running tests directly in browsers.
+Built on Mocha with excellent asynchronous testing support.
+Features time-travel debugging, automatic waiting, and real-time reloading.
+Supports BDD/TDD approaches for comprehensive web application testing.

 Visit the following resources to learn more: